Being police chief powered Val Demings’s political rise but could complicate her hopes of becoming Biden’s running mate

 Back in Orlando, critics describe Demings as a status-quo chief who did little to improve the culture of a police department that, at one point, used force at nearly twice the rate of similarly sized cities.
 Demings was well-liked, they said, but not viewed as someone who strongly challenged entrenched interests such as the police union or the heavily white, male roster of officers who worked under her.

-“It looked good for the photo-ops, but as far as making any changes, bringing law enforcement into the 21st century, I didn’t see it,” said Lawanna Gelzer, an Orlando activist who has also run for elected office, who said Demings’s response to police violence was inadequate.
+“It looked good for the photo-ops, but as far as making any changes, bringing law enforcement into the 21st century, I didn’t see it,” said Lawanna Gelzer, an Orlando activist who has also run for elected office.
+Sh said Demings’s response to police violence was inadequate.
 “I just saw the continuation of a problem that was going to explode one day . . .
-The people that was living on the west side, we were still getting our butts whooped (by police) when she was chief.”
+The people that was living on the west side, we were still getting our butts whooped [by police] when she was chief.”

 Demings recalls the situation differently.